Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Introduction

-\wan{Recently, most existing SBR methods~\cite{DBLP:conf/aaai/WuT0WXT19,DBLP:conf/cikm/QiuLHY19,DBLP:conf/ijcai/XuZLSXZFZ19,DBLP:conf/ijcai/LuoZLZWXFS20,DBLP:conf/kdd/ChenW20} mainly construct the graph structure from the session and leverage Graph Neural Networks (GNNs) to conduct information aggregation between adjacent items and capture complex high-order relations, which have obtained effective performance.} \wan{However, the temporal information has been omitted by the abovementioned GNN-based methods because of the permutation-invariant aggregation during the message passing in the graph structure, which is a vital signal that contributes significantly to capturing the preference evolution of the user in the temporal dimension~\cite{DBLP:conf/kdd/KumarZL19, DBLP:conf/cikm/FanLZX0Y21}.
-Figure~\ref{fig:motivation2} shows a concrete example of the temporal information loss's impact.
-Suppose the two sessions produce the different next item, but they are encoded as the same graph representation since the aggregation function of GNN could not distinguish the temporal order of items' neighbors.
-In that case, the GNN-based model will induce incorrect results and limit its capacity without the essential temporal pattern.
 Fortunately, some works have attempted to incorporate temporal information by modeling a session as the dynamic sub-session graphs at the fixed-length time intervals~\cite{Pan2021DynamicGL,DBLP:conf/sigir/ZhouTHZW21} or integrating the timestamps information as a contextual dimension~\cite{Shen2021TemporalAM}.
-However, modeling multiple sub-session graphs based on \xin{timelines} may introduce redundant spatial structure information and it still miss temporal \xin{orders} during aggregation.
-The other lines of works directly treat each session as a sequence of items with the relative order or position information and utilize Recurrent Neural Networks (RNN)~\cite{DBLP:conf/recsys/TanXL16, DBLP:conf/cikm/HidasiK18, DBLP:journals/corr/HidasiKBT15}, Transformer~\cite{DBLP:conf/icdm/KangM18, DBLP:conf/cikm/HeZ0WKM21} or memory networks~\cite{DBLP:conf/kdd/LiuZMZ18} to learn the sequential signal in a session to capture users' preference.
-But modeling sequences are arguably insufficient to obtain accurate user representation in sessions and neglect complex transition patterns of items~\cite{DBLP:conf/aaai/WuT0WXT19}.
-Besides, all of these methods lack sufficient \xin{interactions} between spatial \xin{structures} and temporal patterns in the latent space, which restricts the representation capability of the models.}
+However, modeling multiple sub-session graphs based on \xin{timelines} may introduce redundant spatial structure information and it still misses temporal \xin{orders} during aggregation.
+The other lines of works directly treat each session as a sequence of items with the relative order or position information and utilize Recurrent Neural Networks (RNN)~\cite{DBLP:conf/recsys/TanXL16, DBLP:conf/cikm/HidasiK18, DBLP:journals/corr/HidasiKBT15} or memory networks~\cite{DBLP:conf/kdd/LiuZMZ18} to learn the sequential signal in a session to capture users' preference.
+But modeling sequences using RNN-based models are arguably insufficient to obtain accurate user representation in sessions and neglect complex transition patterns of items~\cite{DBLP:conf/aaai/WuT0WXT19}.
+Besides, all of these methods lack sufficient \xin{interactions} between spatial \xin{structures} and temporal patterns in the latent space, which restricts the representation capability of the models.